-Insurance and reinsurance undertakings that fall within this profile are not expected to suffer or impact policyholders or the market significantly if their identified risks materialise.
-The risk assessment may reveal a strong system of governance, including the risk management system and a less comfortable solvency ratio.
+Insurance and reinsurance undertakings that fall within this profile are not expected to suffer significantly if their identified risks materialise and are not expected to have material impact on policyholders or the market.
+However the risk profile or the impact on policyholders or the market is higher than those in the green profile.
 The risk assessment may have identified some risks that, although important, are not considered to be detrimental to the undertaking.
-Insurance and reinsurance undertakings in this profile may have a higher impact on the market than those in the green profile.